How to improve your business operations

 1. Identify and eliminate inefficiencies in your workflows

-- Map each workflow: Use an app or sticky notes to show each step and who does what.
+- Map each workflow.
+Use an app or sticky notes to show each step and who does what.

-- Track timing: Measure how long each step takes to identify bottlenecks.
+- Track timing.
+Measure how long each step takes to identify bottlenecks.

-- Gather feedback: Ask employees what slows them down, as they often know best.
+- Gather feedback.
+Ask employees what slows them down, as they often know best.

-- Review spending: Check your accounting records for areas where you overspend.
+- Review spending.
+Check your accounting records for areas where you overspend.

 2. Automate business processes to boost efficiency

-Automation tools reduce errors, save time, and help you work more efficiently.
 At a national level, AI is projected to add significant value to the Australian economy, with estimates ranging from $45 billion to $123 billion annually by 2030.
-Automate any task where the savings outweigh the costs of setup, training, and implementing.
+Automate any task where the savings outweigh the costs of setup, training, and implementation.

 Bookkeeping is a great starting point.
 Tools like Xero can automate: